cjratcliff/ml-compiled/docs/density_estimation.rst

 Isolation Forest
 -------------------
 An ensemble of decision trees.
+The key idea is that points in less dense areas will require fewer splits to be uniquely identified since they are surrounded by fewer points.

+Features and split values are randomly chosen, with the split value being somewhere between the min and the max observed values of the feature.

 Kernel Density Estimation
 ---------------------------